Qualys-Public/AWS_Cloud_Agent_Bootstrap/README.md

 4. S3 Bucket

 ## Logic:
-we start by creating a Rule that invokes an AWS Lambda function when any instance enters the “Running” state.
-The Lambda function will trigger Run Command on the instance with commands to install QCA.
+We start by creating a Rule that invokes an AWS Lambda function when any instance enters the “Running” state.
+The Lambda function will trigger the Run command on the instance to install Qualys Cloud Agent(CA).

 ## Prerequisites:

-**EC2 instance has the SSM Agent installed and has an IAM role that allows Run Command.
-For more information:**
+**EC2 instance has the AWS Systems Manager Agent (SSM agent) installed and has an IAM role that allows Run Command.
+For more information, refer to the following links:**

 * [Installing and Configuring SSM Agent](http://docs.aws.amazon.com/systems-manager/latest/userguide/ssm-agent.html)